Government ministries of Samoa

 Samoa has 15 government ministries, each of which is a department of the government.
 Each ministry is governed by a respective minister and has a Head of Department (CEO).
 The Prime Minister has the power to reassign and revoke ministers assignments to ministries.

 History

-Ministerial and Departmental Arrangements 2003

 Ministerial and Departmental Arrangements 2003 was a public sector reform, condensing 27 government departments into 14 ministries.